 Alternatively you can also enter from the rear entrance which is a steel stair case on the other side of the building.

-As a result of COVID-19 we have reduced our in-person class sizes, and at this time registration for class is required.
+As a result of COVID-19 we have reduced our in-person class sizes.
 Please sign up for your class here.
+If you're attending via Zoom, there's no need to register because there's no limit on Zoom participants.
 We recommend showing up for class at least 10 minutes ahead of time to give you time to put up your things, get out your yoga mat and props, and be prepared for class.
 Please also take a moment to sign our New Student Waiver.